 “To the untrained eye,” Andrews admits, “it would look like we are over-communicating.
 However, I think what we’re doing is showing the commitment to our audience.
 Myself and Teanne, we always say, ‘We are the audience.’”
 And, like other audience members, they’re wary of going into public places with the pandemic still underway.
 “We understand some of the concerns, and I think it would be remiss of us not to communicate and try and alleviate some of those concerns for our audience by quote-unquote over-communicating to them.”

-With their own concerns—as exhibitors, as audience-members—in the forefront of their minds leading up to the Rocks screening, Andrew and Teanne were uncertain that the event would be received well.
+With their own concerns—as exhibitors, as audience-members—in the forefront of their minds leading up to the Rocks screening, Anthony and Teanne were uncertain that the event would be received well.
 Those concerns were put to rest when the event sold out—even if “sold out” in September 2020 meant 160 seats filled in a 400-seat theater.
 “That was a great result for us, because we weren’t sure.
 We were thinking we’d get a smattering of people, but for us to sell out—it vindicated our decision to go back into cinemas, albeit safely.”